e1ixyz/ServerManager/README.md

 - `<server>` resolves to the backend name.
 - `<player>` resolves to the player username (where applicable).
 - `<state>` is available for status messages.
+- `<duration>` is used by hold notifications to display the remaining pin time.

 ```yaml
 kickMessage: "Server Starting"